0XOday/the_grimoire/Blog drafs/95 gripes of homelab.md

-Is this good to buy insert random hw with no purpose My argument is not buying something neat that you want to learn.
-My argument is buying HW that is way to much for your needs.
+Is this good to buy insert random hw with no purpose My argument is not buying something neat that you want to learn, like a VAX system or *insert random system here* My argument is buying HW that is way to much for your needs.
 So how do I figure out what I need? *it depends* What do you plan on doing?
 Do you want a Custom NAS?
-A backup server?
+A media server?
+Custom firewall?
+Or something general?

 How do I do X?
 No I will not read the docs!